vxern/file_size/README.md

-## Get a human representation of the size of your files.
+## A robust, customisable package to get a human representation of the size of your files.

 ### Usage